iterator

 zip

-Combines the values in two iterables into an iterator that provides corresponding pairs of values, one at a time from each input iterable.
+Combines the values in two iterables into an iterator that yields corresponding pairs of values, one at a time from each input iterable.

 Example